East Linton Bridge: History

 Before the bridge was constructed, a ford approximately 100m upstream served as the crossing of the Tyne at East Linton.
 On the site of the current bridge was an earlier structure.
 On 7 September 1547, English infantry under the command of the Duke of Somerset crossed the Tyne on this bridge.

 On 8 July 1548, English and Spanish cavalry commanded by Pedro de Negro rode from Linton Bridge to relieve the siege of Haddington carrying gunpowder through French lines.
 Negro's exploit was described in a Spanish chronicle now known as the Chronicle of Henry VIII.

 In September 1549 the bridge was destroyed by two quarry workers by the command of the Earl of Cassilis to delay the English retreat from the siege of Haddington.

 On 31 March 1560, Lord Grey, with an English force wrote from "Linton-Briggs", saying "we are now at Linterne (sic) Brigges".
 Therefore, the current bridge was probably built circa 1560 at the latest.
 In 1617 Alexander Home, 1st Earl of Home escorted King James from Dunglass Castle to Pencraig by Linton Bridge.

-Numerous repairs have been carried out carried out, including in 1625, 1639, 1661, 1763 and 1934.
+Numerous repairs have been carried out, including in 1625, 1639, 1661, 1763 and 1934.
 In the course of the work in 1763, the bridge was probably widened.
 The Edinburgh to Berwick-upon-Tweed post road, later to become the A1, crossed the Tyne on this bridge until 1927 when a new bypass and bridge were constructed upstream.
 The old A1 road is now re-classified as the A199.